mitcheesta/100-days-of-code/log.md

 **Thoughts**: Most of the site was already set due to the good foundation that the existing CSS created.
 Had to wrangle with the default theme's quirks, but I think the result was respectable.

+### Day 6 - 2020.08.31
+**Today's Progress**: Reviewed PDOs and setting up secure project configs.

+**Thoughts**: The framework I use at work has abstracted PDOs for me so it was nice looking into their functionality again.
+Likewise with the project configs having been long defined and not needing edits, it was a good refresher on how to do those things on a new project.

+### Day 7 - 2020.09.01
+**Today's Progress**: Worked through some clean coding examples and learned some techniques to help implement some principles.

+**Thoughts**: It was beneficial to pause and think through some clean coding principles that I need to consider when programming.
+I've been focusing more on functionality and QA lately so I was a good shift to (re)introduce some of these concepts into my code.

+### Day 8 - 2020.09.04
+**Today's Progress**: Reviewing data structures in relation to PHP.

+**Thoughts**: I have my go-to data structures that I use in PHP, but I wanted to start making deeper connections between the Comp Sci concepts I learned with Java and C++ and understand how they translate into PHP (if they feasibly can at all).

 <!--

 # 100 Days Of Code - Log